 - Special Concern: Sensitive to human activities or natural events, but not an endangered or threatened species

-SARA species at risk that regularly occur in Banff (BNP), Kootenay (KNP), or Yoho (YNP) national parks
+SARA species at risk that regularly occur in Banff (BNP), Kootenay (KNP), Yoho (YNP), or Mount Revelstoke and Glacier (MRG) national parks

 *COSEWIC listed, not yet SARA listed

 Little brown myotis (bat) (BNP, YNP, KNP, JNP, MRG)

 Olive-sided flycatcher (BNP, YNP, KNP, JNP, MRG)